The Pros And Cons Of Printables - Should You Buy Wall Art As A Printable PDF?

 Make Your Own Adjustments- if you know what you're doing and you have the right software, you can make your own adjustments to printable art before you print it.
 You can add some text, change the contrast, even change the colours.
 It's not easy to do any of these things with a physical print!

 Print As Many Copies As You Need- once you have a printable file, you can make many physical prints.
 You could make one print for home and one for the office.
 We imagine that buyers of our personalised family names crosswords sometimes make prints for family members whose name appears on the crossword.
+You may also be able to print at different sizes, though beware of a reduction in quality of you try to print at too big a size.

 Print On Different Materials - sometimes the seller may not offer the artwork on the medium you're after.
 If you have the printable file, you can get it printed on canvas or metal or acrylic or a T-shirt, even if these kind of prints aren't offered by the seller.
 If you do this, it's worth letting the seller know so they can consider offering different print mediums themselves.